ad-freiburg/cppgtfs/README.md

 # cppgtfs

 Parses GTFS feeds into memory.
 Extensive validation is applied.
-Currently used by LOOM and some student projects.
+Currently used by LOOM, pfaedle, and some student projects.
 Not perfect, but does the job.

 ## Usage